 In today’s turbulent job market where many organizations are cutting staff, IT professionals with a freshly minted diploma and a few certifications won’t catch the attention of many hiring managers.
 As the IT landscape shifts toward virtualization and cloud computing technologies to reduce costs, adaptable professionals with a broad skill base and business management experience will get noticed — even in this slow economy.

 So what’s the temperature of IT employment in 2012?
-To answer this question, our Advisory Board discusses the skills and expertise for entry-level staff, the shortcomings of new IT staff, the value of formal education, and the career path within their own organizations.
+To answer this question, our Advisory Board discusses the skills and expertise for entry-level staff, the shortcomings of new IT staff, the value of formal education, and

 Entry-level engineers need to broaden their skill set beyond simple data center design and maintenance.
 Knowing and understanding networking and infrastructure management will always be important, but newcomers need to start embracing cloud technologies.
 Many organizations are deploying a distributed data center infrastructure where some components are completely cloud-based.
 Knowing how to manage these types of cloud and mixed environments will become an even more important skill set.

 Today's young administrators always need to continue learning.
 Technology changes almost every day and too often junior engineers fail to include new technology designs into their daily jobs.
-For example, many organizations now look for engineers who are versed
+For example, many organizations now look for engineers who are versed in cloud design and maintenance.
+This is because distributed infrastructures are becoming more commonplace in many environments, so cloud-savvy engineers have a step-up when designing the growing data centers of large organizations.

 Education and certifications are always important, but they are certainly not the standard.
 Many engineers start with a small base of knowledge, then move on to obtain their MCITP (Microsoft), CCA (Citrix), A+ (CompTIA) certifications and others.
 This provides a great base, but there's truly no replacement for real world experience.
 Formal education can only take a young engineer so far.
 After that, the real-life data center takes over.
 The best recommendation for up-and-coming administrators is to get out there and get started.
 Even while in school (both undergraduate and graduate), entry-level engineers have the opportunity to intern or work part-time (or even full-time) in their field of study.
 The more experience one is able to obtain, the easier it will be to learn new technologies and get ahead.